 - farmers markets, community gardens, a growing sustainability / green interest community

 - LOADS OF GREEN SPACES, like EVERYWHERE.
 The centre of town pivots around the castle and behind it, the endless green swathes of Bute Park.
 Nearly every neighbourhood has some super lovely park nearby

 - it’s 20-30 minutes drive to the gorgeous Brecon Beacons (MOUNTAINS!!!)

 - it’s zero minutes drive to the coast (WE ARE ON THE COAST!!!!)

 - there are castles everywhere (castle fact: Wales is actually the country in the world with the most castles – built and ruined)

-- if you like running, we have an awesome Park Run around Bute Park on a Saturday morning
+- if you like running, we have an awesome Park Run around Bute Park and Grangemoor Parks on the weekend

 - if you like cycling, the Taf Trail runs all the way from Cardiff to the source of the river Taf up in Merthyr Tydfil – you can take your bike up there on the train and cycle all the way back, stopping in pubs on the way, it is THE BEST

 - it’s very small so easy to get around on foot and bike

 - also because it’s small it’s to find things you’re interested in and meet people / get involved in things